 Sales tax accounting involves asset, revenue, and liabilities accounts such as Sales Revenue, Cash, and Sales Tax Payable.

-Accounting for sales tax is not too complex if you understand the basics of accounting.
+Accounting for sales tax is not too complex if you understand the basics of accounting from our previous lessons.

 This article will refresh those basic accounting concepts and give you examples of small business sales tax accounting journal entries.